 The Federal Work-Study program at Drexel is designed to promote the part-time employment of students who have demonstrated financial need upon completion of the Free Application for Federal Student Aid (FAFSA).
 Employment under the Federal Work-Study program is awarded as part of the financial aid package.
 Learn more about the Federal Work-Study program.

 Drexel offers a monthly installment payment plan for graduate students for each term.
 The plan allows you to make monthly payments for a portion or all of your balance due for a given term.
 Each payment plan requires an application fee.
 View payment plan schedules and learn more.

 Drexel University's Employer Reimbursement Plan is designed for students whose employers offer reimbursement for tuition charges.
 It allows graduate students to defer their tuition payments to Drexel until 30 days after the term has been completed.
 Learn more about employer reimbursement plans.

 There are a number of benefits available to veterans, including the Yellow Ribbon Program.
-As part of its participation in the new GI Bill's® Yellow Ribbon Program, Drexel has committed $2 million to offer free education to an unlimited number of eligible military veterans and their dependents across all of the University's full- and part-time undergraduate, graduate, doctoral, and professional programs — both on campus and online.
+As part of its participation in the new GI Bill's® Yellow Ribbon Program, Drexel has committed over $20 million since 2009 to offer free education to an unlimited number of eligible military veterans and their dependents across all of the University's full- and part-time undergraduate, graduate, doctoral, and professional programs — both on campus and online.
 Learn about educational benefits for veterans and Drexel's Veteran Award.